kazkojima/keedger8r/README.md

 Now Keystone has `keyedger` which is implemented from scratch.
 I'd like to push keedger8r here as a record.

-The original license for the files from Edger8r and oeedger8r are keeped.
+The original licenses for the files from Edger8r and oeedger8r are keeped.